howerj/os/docs/design.md

 consumers of the content would provide a bit of their storage and bandwidth to peers when accessing a Uniform Resource Name.
 This needs to be integrated into the browser for it to work.
 This is certainly not a trivial task!

+### Alternative VM implementation

+The virtual machine is going to be an integral part of the system at all levels, for reasons mentioned, it would be good to get it right the first time.

+Some alternative implementations might be good to explore, perhaps a 64-bit simpler byte code interpreter, or an instruction set based off of instructions that can be directly represented in ASCII (which would be wasteful, but interesting).

 ## Misc Notes